 Humans are tropical frugivores, too

-Like chimpanzees and many other primates, humans have distinct adaptations to high-fruit diets.
-Examples are the complex hand, loss of Vitamin C production, specialized color-vision, and attraction to fruits.
-Thus we should start learning from chimpanzees in the wild, as suggested by K. Milton (1999):
+Like apes and many other primates, humans have distinct adaptations to high-fruit diets.
+Examples are the complex hand, loss of Vitamin C production, specialized color-vision, and instinctual attraction to fruits.
+Thus, we have much to learn from the chimpanzee diet in the wild – as suggested by K. Milton (1999):

 “Anthropoids, including all great apes, take most of their diet from plants, and there is general consensus that humans come from a strongly herbivorous ancestry.
-Though gut proportions differ, overall gut anatomy and the pattern of digestive kinetics of extant apes and humans are very similar.”
+Though gut proportions differ, overall gut anatomy and the pattern of digestive kinetics of extant apes and humans are very similar… Though human gut proportions and some characteristics of the human diet may have altered over time, humans should still require the same basic nutrients as apes.”

 K. Milton

-A fruit diet is the human evolutionary diet
+A high-fruit diet is the human evolutionary diet

 2. Make tropical fruits your main foods